Distance: 7.4 kilometres (4.5 miles)

 Take the road to the left, which runs beside the river, and you will return to Pennyferry Bridge.

-At this point it is possible to return to the City Centre. (see short –cut 2 below).
+At this point it is possible to return to the City Centre. (see short –cut 2 on map).

-To complete the walk, pass the end of the bridge and continue along the riverside path with the Department of National Savings and Passport Office on your right.
-The path then passes under a modern road bridge (Milburngate Bridge) and runs between the Gates Shopping Centre and the river, past a series of weirs in the river.
+To complete the walk, pass the end of the bridge and continue along the riverside path (The Radisson Blu Hotel would have been on your right) The path then passes under a modern road bridge (Milburngate Bridge) and runs between The Riverwalk complex and the river, past a series of weirs in the river.

 Immediately before you reach the medieval Framwellgate Bridge take the two flights of steps on your right.
 These steps bring you out in front of the Shopping Centre, and you turn left at the top of the steps and then left again after passing under an archway.

 You now cross Framwellgate Bridge with one of the classic views of the Cathedral and Castle to your right.

 At the end of the Bridge bear left and go up Silver Street into the Market Place, walk past the east (right-hand) end of St Nicholas Church to reach Millennium Square (A) B-A 2 kilometres (1.2 miles).

 Short –cut 1

 Turn right onto the road between the two farms and follow it downhill.
 The road then levels out and runs a short distance from the river, which is on your left.
 You will soon pass the other farm track to Frankland Farm on your right, and you follow the road past the sewage works (on your left) and Crook Hall (on your right).
 When you reach the fork in the road , take the road to the left, beside the river, and you will come to Pennyferry Bridge.
 Cross the bridge and when you reach Freeman’s Place, opposite the Swimming Baths, turn right.
 After passing the Premier Hotel on the other side of the road on your left, you will need to cross the road to climb the two flights of steps which bring you back to Millennium Square.